GOLD – 4x200m freestyle (2008) WR

 BRONZE – 4x200m freestyle (2016)

 GOLD – 4x200m freestyle (2006)

 SILVER – 4x200m (2005)

 SILVER – 400m freestyle (2006)

 Three-time Olympic champion Bronte Barratt is known for her dominance in the 200m and 400m freestyle.
 Bronte’s remarkable career is highlighted by 21 international medals throughout her career, four of which were Olympic medals.

-Bronte first emerged as a talented athlete in the 2006 Shanghai SC World Championships where she won both gold and silver in the 4x200m and 400m freestyle, respectively.
-At the age of 19, Bronte competed in her first Olympics in the 2008 Beijing games.
-It was here that Bronte emerged as one of the fastest athletes in the pool as she dominated the 4x200m freestyle relay team, taking out Australia’s first gold medal of the games, alongside swimmers Stephanie Rice, Kylie Palmer, andLinda MacKenzie.
-Not only did they win the event convincingly, they smashed the world record by just under six seconds.
+Bronte first emerged as a talented athlete at the 2006 Shanghai SC World Championships where she won both gold and silver in the 4x200m and 400m freestyle respectively.
+At the age of 19, Bronte competed in her first Olympics at Beijing 2008, where she emerged as one the world’s best young swimmers, part of the team that won Australia’s first gold medal of the games in the 4x200m freestyle.
+Alongside Stephanie Rice, Kylie Palmer, and Linda MacKenzie, the Australians comprehensively smashed the world record convincingly by almost six seconds.

-Barratt continued her stellar form in2014 where she dominated the Australian Championships with a silverin the 200m freestyle and gold in the 400m freestyle.
-Following her great national success, Barratt went onto the Commonwealth games where she brought home a bronze medal in the 200m freestyle.
+Barratt continued her stellar form in 2014 where she dominated the Australian Championships with a silver in the 200m freestyle and gold in the 400m freestyle.
+Following her great national success, Barratt went onto the Commonwealth Games in Glasgow where she brought home a bronze medal in the 200m freestyle.